aiidalab/aiidalab-registry/README.md

         - some-missing-requirement
 ```

-This is useful to retoractively override environment specifications if the in-repository specification via the requirements-files is incorrect or incomplete.
+This is useful to retoractively override environment specifications if the in-repository specification is incorrect or incomplete.

 Tip: For individual releases, the same approach can also be used to override the version number, in case that it should deviate from the tag name.
 Example: